akashks1998/crux/milestone2/submit/doc/README.md

 ## Instructions of running
-- run using ````
+- run using ``python3 parser.py Inputfile OutputFile SymbolTableFile``

 ## Features :
 - if,if-else
 - break,continue
 - for,while,do-while
-- Functions
+- Functions, Function Overloading
 - Classes
+- new , delete
 - Vanilla C features

-Following are the differences from vanilla implementation of the above
+Following are the differences from vanilla implementation of the above[^1]
 ## Miscelaneous
 - Variable sized arrays cannot be declared :
   ```